-Environmental due diligence (EDD), i.e. the so called ecological audit of industrial companies, administrative buildings or undeveloped land plots intended for further developments is an important element of making decisions about new property acquisitions.
+Environmental due diligence (EDD), i.e., the so-called ecological audit of industrial companies, administrative buildings or undeveloped land plots intended for further developments, is an important element of making decisions about new property acquisitions.

-he purpose of EDD is comprehensive evaluation of the given property regarding possible risks connected with the environment.
-The audit provides the client with an assessment of whether the property is in compliance with the applicable environmental laws, as well as a calculation of the possible risks and costs associated with remedial measures.
+he purpose of EDD is a comprehensive evaluation of given property regarding possible environmental risks.
+The audit provides the client with an assessment of whether the property complies with the applicable environmental laws, as well as a calculation of the possible risks and costs associated with remedial measures.
 Typical clients requesting EDD services include individual industrial companies and business chains, as well as important developers and companies providing facility management services.

-As there is no specific EDD methodology in place in the Czech Republic and as majority of acauisitions involve foreign investments, most consulting companies provide EDD services according to the ASTM E-1527-05 Standard issued by the American Society for Testing and Materials (ASTM).
+As there is no specific EDD methodology in place in the Czech Republic and as majority of acquisitions involve foreign investments, most consulting companies provide EDD services according to the ASTM E1527-21 Standard issued by the American Society for Testing and Materials (ASTM).
 This approach ensures easy orientation and fulfilment of foreign investors' expectations.

-Environmental due diligence is performed in two stages according to the ASTM methodology.
-The first EDD stage includes the evaluation of the site according to its compliance with legislative requirements.
-The current state of the site and all activities taking place there are assessed during an actual visit.
+phases according to the ASTM methodology.
+The Phase I includes the evaluation of the site to identify the potential or existing environmental contamination liabilities of the site to assess whether it is in compliance with legislative requirements.
+The current state of the site and all activities taking place are assessed during a site visit and following desk study of materials, records, maps, and data.
 Based on the available information, the following points are assessed: